Flank/flank/docs/host_binaries_solutions_comparison.md

 ## tl;dr

+After research and test git-annex, we think it's not suitable for our purposes.
+We try to use GitHub Releases, documentation and automating process.

 |                   |           GIT LFS             | GIT SUBMODULES | GIT ANNEX                    |
 |:-----------------:|:-----------------------------:|:--------------:|:----------------------------:|
 |       Costs       |   5$/month per pack (50gb)    |   Cannot find clear answer            | Depend on storage provider   |